usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 ---

-## What to Do When You’re Told No \- Framework in Action
+## What to do when you’re told no - framework in action

 Now that you’ve learned about a framework you can use to figure out why you were told “no” and how to respond, try putting it into practice in the scenario that follows.